 Your career as a scientist in Germany

-- Energy and environmental technology
+Energy engineering and environmental engineering

 ✔ Your career prospects: With our Quick-Check, you can find out about the opportunities available to you for working and living in Germany.

-Tip: Knowledge of German is not mandatory in order to work as a scientist or mathematician in Germany.
-However, speaking German will facilitate your entry into the labour market and your day-to-day life in Germany.
-Find more information on learning opportunities in the Learning German section.
+Knowledge of the German language is not mandatory to work as a scientist or mathematician in Germany.
+However, speaking German will make your entry into the labour market and your day-to-day life in Germany easier.
+You can find more information on learning opportunities in the "Learning German" section.